Futur-Tech/futur-tech-zabbix-storagecraft/README.md

 # Zabbix Monitoring for StorageCraft ShadowProtectSPX and ImageManager
 Template Zabbix to monitor StorageCraft ShadowProtectSPX and ImageManager

+This template will automatically monitor your Backup tasks and ImanageManager consolidations tasks.
+It includes also triggers if advanced verification of collapse is late or failed.

+To integrate in your Zabbix Dashboard, create a *widget* **Data overview** and use the *Application* **StorageCraft Dashboard** with *Host location* on **Top**.

 Works for Zabbix 5.x Active Agent

 ## Discovery of ShadowProtectSPX Backup Task